kapacheuski/kapacheuski/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- ⚡ Fun fact: I love to draw and make awesome photos
+- ⚡ Fun fact: I love to draw, make music and awesome photos